Increase 3 times your chances of landing an offer Register ×

 Your first step to delivering your recommendation is to establish a direct - ideally single sentence - answer to the main case question.
 This "key takeaway" is what the client really cares about - the answer they have paid thousands in fees to find out - and it needs to be the first thing out of your mouth.
 The key takeaway sits at the peak of Minto's pyramid, as per the diagram below:

-Diagram showing the structure associated with Barabara Minto's Pyramid Principle as it pertains to making client recommendations in consulting case studies
+Diagram showing Barbara Minto's Pyramid Principle for making client recommendations in consulting case studies.

 The key takeaway must be pertinent and succinct - no waffle!
 You should be synthesising your findings, rather than simply summarising them.
 That is, rather than just restating facts, you need to boil these down into a single crucial directive for the client.